Guidance for applicants and future students

 Please ensure that if you choose to apply to UWE Bristol that you disclose as disabled on your application form.
 This will enable us to provide you advice, guidance and support to work together to meet your needs.

 The University has residential accommodation on Frenchay Campus which has been adapted for disabled students.
 All rooms within the Student Village are wheelchair accessible.
-Rooms with a visual fire alarm and socket for vibrating pad alarm are also available if you have a hearing impairment.
+Rooms with a visual fire alarm and socket for vibrating pad alarm are also available if you are D/deaf or hard of hearing.

 If you are insulin dependent you can be provided with a separate fridge in your university accommodation to keep your medication.